PM Spotlight: How a Strong Culture of Experimentation Helps Grubhub Iterate and Excel

 How has having such a strong culture of experimentation at Grubhub influenced the way you work?

 I think it’s easier to work this way.
 Especially when it comes to features for our diners, everyone has a different opinion on what these features should look like.
-Product might have a different opinion than Design which might have a different opinion than Finance so experimentation helps us keep an open mind and let the data speak for itself.
+Engineering might have a different opinion than Design which might have a different opinion than Finance so experimentation helps us keep an open mind and let the data speak for itself.
 We are always open to learning from A/B tests and will never implement something purely based on one person’s opinion.

 We are able to adapt to what needs to happen for the short term but are committed to measuring the impact of those decisions to plan for the long term.